bitrise-io/devcenter/_articles/jp/testing/measuring-your-code-coverage-with-codecov.md

 ---
 tag: []
-title: Measuring your code coverage with Codecov
+title: Measuring your code coverage with Codecov on Bitrise
 redirect_from: []
 summary: ''
 menu:
   testing-main:
     weight: 21
-published: false

 ---
 {% include not_translated_yet.html %}